-1. Don’t Drive Tired
+1. Don’t drive tired

-Research has shown that when you drive tired you can be at a similar risk of accident as a drunk driver.
-If you know you have a big drive the next day consider the amount of sleep you are getting in the nights before your trip and your diet.
+Research has shown that when you drive tired, you can be at a similar risk of accident as a drunk driver.
+If you know you have a big drive the next day, consider the amount of sleep you are getting in the nights before your trip and your diet.

 2. Reduce distractions

 In New Zealand, it is illegal to use your mobile phone while driving (unless you are using a hands-free kit).
 Turn it off or keep it out of reach to reduce the temptation to check your text messages or answer any phone calls.